carletes/docker-mapserver/README.md

 connections.

-It listens by default on port 9001, and expects MapServer map files and related deta to be available in a volume mounted on `/data`.
+It listens by default on port 9001, and expects MapServer map files and related data to be available in a volume mounted on `/data`.

 ## Usage